xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 ```

 This worked, but because F# lists are implemented as singly linked lists you add to the head of the list instead of the tail.
 This
-had the annoying feature that the Children were backwards - not so bad, but then the list of gifts in each child was backwards too.
+had the annoying feature that the `Child` items were revered in the list - not so bad, but then the list of gifts in each child was backwards too.
-I could have sorted both lists, but it would require recreating the results.
+I could have sorted both lists, but it would require recreating the results as the lists are immutable and I wanted to keep to idiomatic F# as
+much as I could.

 A `foldBack` on the other hand works backwards "up" the list, which meant I could get the results in the order I wanted, but there
 was a complication.
-When going forward, the first line was always a child, so I always had a child to add Gifts to.
+When going forward, the first line was always a child, so I always had a child to add gifts to.
 Going backwards
-there is just gifts until you get to a Child, so you have to maintain a list of gifts, until you reach a child line, then you can
+there is just gifts until you get to a child, so you have to maintain a list of gifts, until you reach a child line, then you can
 create a child assign the gifts, then clear the list.

 This is how I implemented it: